jrbarto/velocity-plugin-index-updater/README.md

 # velocity-plugin-package-updater
 This command-line utility can be used to make mass updates to the `package.json` file of multiple plugins at once.
 It makes the updates to all plugin projects listed in the `plugins.json` file based on the `updates.json` file.
 Both files are located in the root directory of the project.

+## prerequisites
+1. You'll need to install the `hub` command-line tool.
+You can follow the documentation at https://hub.github.com/ for help.
+2. You will also need to create a personal access token and set it as the `GITHUB_TOKEN` environment variable.
+Check out the following documentation for help doing that: https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line

 ## plugins.json
 You may update the plugins.json file to add or remove plugins to update.
 The entries are based on the repository name.
 For instance:
 ```